THE NATIONAL ASSOCIATION OF MEDICAL ORCHESTRAS

 Nicoletta Moss

-Nicoletta Moss is a Greek-American conductor known for her passionate energy and enthusiasm, commitment to inclusivity, and support of lifelong musicianship.
-Nicoletta is the newly-appointed music director and conductor of the Mandoleers, a mandolin-guitar orchestra based in Arlington, Virginia.
-Nicoletta also conducts the adult orchestras at Levine Music at Strathmore and leads a youth string ensemble in the Alexandria Symphony Orchestra's El Sistema-inspired Sympatico program.
-During the 2021-2022 season, she was an assistant conductor for the Greensboro Symphony, awarded an honorable mention in The American Prize's national arts competition, and made her European debut with the Athens Philharmonia.
-Nicoletta received her Master of Music degree in instrumental conducting from the University of North Carolina at Greensboro and Bachelor of Music in music education and minor in music in human services from James Madison University.
-Nicoletta fervently believes that ensemble experiences are essential to developing musicianship, along with empathy and trust, and strives to be a champion for arts in her community.
+Nicoletta Moss is a Greek-American conductor known both on and off the podium for their passionate presence, commitment to inclusivity, and support of lifelong musicianship.
+Currently, Nicoletta is pursuing a Doctor of Musical Arts degree at the University of Kentucky, working closely with the UK Symphony Orchestra, UK Philharmonia, UK Opera Theatre, and New Horizons Orchestra.
+Previously, Nicoletta held various roles in the Greater Washington, D.C.
+Area, including music director of the Takoma Mandoleers mandolin-guitar orchestra, music faculty at Levine Music at The Music Center at Strathmore, and string teaching artist in the Alexandria Symphony Orchestra's El Sistema-inspired Sympatico program.
+Nicoletta earned a Master of Music degree in conducting at the University of North Carolina at Greensboro and Bachelor of Music degree in music education at James Madison University.
 Throughout the years, Nicoletta has been instrumental in curating musical experiences in hospitals, retirement communities, and other health-related spaces.
 These moments inspired her to research medical orchestras across the United States where she met her NAMO colleagues!

 Additional Founding Members